mozilla/data-docs/src/datasets/other/addons_daily/reference.md

 ### Scheduling

 This dataset is updated daily via the telemetry-airflow infrastructure.
-The job runs as part of the main_summary DAG.
+The job runs as part of the `main_summary` DAG.

 ### Schema

 The data is partitioned by `submission_date_s3` which is formatted as `%Y%m%d`, like `20180130`.
-As of 2019-06-05, the current version of the addons_daily dataset is v1, and has a schema as follows:
+As of 2019-06-05, the current version of the addons_daily dataset is `v1`, and has a schema as follows:

 ```
 root